Apply to KAUST

 KAUST Professor Carlos Duarte (front row, first from left) is also the University's Tarek Ahmed Juffali research chair in Red Sea ecology.
 Here, he stands with participants from the University's Global Ocean Genome workshop held on campus in late 2017.
 Photo by Andrea Bachofen-Echt.

 "The beauty and conservation of the Red Sea is a fundamental cornerstone of the value propositions being made by both projects and more explicitly by The Red Sea project.
 I am also collaborating with the Ministry of Environment, Water and Agriculture on efforts to address climate change and desertification, with a focus on the roles of mangroves and seagrass meadows," he noted.He was also named the first recipient of the Carlo Heip Award for outstanding accomplishments in marine biodiversity science.
-Duarte will receive the award at the Carlo Heip Award ceremony, which took place on May 15 in Montreal, Canada.
+Duarte received the award at the Carlo Heip Award ceremony, which took place on May 15 in Montreal, Canada.